USCqserver/HOQSTTutorials.jl/markdown/introduction/02-single_qubit_ame.md

-We can also directly plot the spectrum density of Ohmic bath
+We can also directly plot the spectrum density of Ohmic bath:

 ```julia
 p1 = plot(bath, :γ, range(0,20,length=200), label="", size=(800, 400), linewidth=2)